 Mary Slessor : Scotland Magazine Issue 46 The life of a Scots woman and 19th century missionary to Nigeria.
 In her own opinion, Mary Slessor was “wee and thin and not very strong,” but throughout her life she showed herself to be a remarkably strong and tenacious woman.
 Combining this with her limitless enthusiasm, kindness and generosity, Mary Slessor earned her reputation as one of the most effective and well loved Christian missionaries in Africa during the 19th and early 20th centuries.
 Born on 2nd December 1848, Mary was the second child of a shoemaker in Aberdeen; a poor family made poorer by her father’s alcoholism.
+No longer able to continue in his work, Robert Slessor moved the family to Dundee in 1859, and became a mill labourer.
 There was little option for Mary.
 It was a harsh beginning in life, and instilled in Mary a strong work ethic and respect for education.
 Mary was deeply religious, having followed her mother in this regard and developed a keen interest in missionary work.
-She arrived at a time of particular political turmoil.
-Mary was sent to the Calabar region, warned that witchcraft and superstition were prevalent.

 Mary Slessor -The white Ma of Africa The white Ma of Africa by Rit Nosotro First Published:: 2003 ( Last updated: 02/25/2011 03:38:43) When Mary Slessor was born on December 2nd, 1848, her parents didn’t know they were raising what would become Africa’s miracle.
 As a child, Mary lived in Gilcomston (close to Aberdeen), Scotland for the first eleven-years of her life.
+Once she became eleven, in 1859, her family moved to Dundee, Scotland.
 At the age of 27 years old, in 1873, Mary came to the realization that there had to be more to life than working in a cotton mill.
 After spending 3 years at a missionary compound in Calabar, Mary longed to go into the interior of Africa, “Where no other white person has settled”.
 Mary’s health affected her work in Africa once again and again she had to be sent home.
 The 39 years Mary spent with the people of different regions of Calabar were filled with excitement, disappointment, horror, and joy.
 Sources: Harrison, Eugene Myers.
 Disclaimer: The above essay was donated to hyperhistory.net.